-The data historian was developed as a response to increasingly automated industrial scenarios, with devices collecting greater amounts of data and industry seeing the value of analyzing and processing their data.
-This article discusses the typical requirements of a data historian today and offers insight into the industrial data processing solutions that we expect to see going forward.
+Data historian software was developed as a response to increasingly automated industrial scenarios, with devices collecting greater amounts of data and industry seeing the value of analyzing and processing their data.
+This article discusses the typical requirements of a traditional data historian and offers insight into the industrial data processing solutions that we expect to see going forward.

 Typical Data Historian Requirements

 There are a number of requirements for a traditional data historian to be effective in its role as the storage and processing center for industrial data.
 First, to ensure data transmission speed is adequate, historians need to be physically close to data collectors.
 At present, a data historian is normally deployed in each plant to collect the data for that plant, and there may be a centralized historian to collect data for the entire company as well.